dustinpfister/blog_posts/_posts/threejs-vector3-multiply-scalar.md

 ## 4 - Conclusion

-So then the multiply scalar method is one of many tools in the toolbox that is the Vector3 class in threejs.
+So then the multiply scalar method is one of many tools in the toolbox that is the Vector3 class which is used for the value of the position attribute of the [Object3d class](/2018/04/23/threejs-object3d/) as well as with many other features in the over all library.